Recreational Vehicle (RV) Manufacturing Trends

 Approximate net recovery on cost

-Lenders should consider a seasonality analysis when ordering inventory appraisals to determine the extent values are impacted by these buying trends.
-A high/low analysis, which illustrates values during peak and valley demand periods, may also help mitigate risk for businesses, such as RV dealers, with seasonal fluctuations.
+Lenders should consider a seasonality analysis for appraisals in the RV sector, so they can better understand the extent to which seasonal buying trends may impact values.
+A high/low analysis, which illustrates values during peak and valley demand periods, may also help mitigate the risk involving businesses such as RV dealers with seasonal fluctuations.

-Other inventory such as carpeting and wall coverings that can be marketed to buyers outside the industry fare a bit better.
-Items that are more generic and widely marketable such as televisions, appliances, mattresses, and aluminum or fiberglass sheets are typically expected to have the highest net recoveries.
+Other inventory such as carpeting and wall coverings can be marketed to buyers outside the industry and fare a bit better.
+Analysts expect items that are more generic and widely marketable such as televisions, appliances, mattresses and aluminum or fiberglass sheets to have the highest net recoveries.

 major inventory category: A chassis is the base frame of the vehicle along with wheels, engine and transmission.
 In some cases, the chassis may include the cab and steering mechanisms as well.
 While it is one of the most significant portions of RVs’ cost, the chassis is not necessarily the most valuable category in a liquidation.
 Appraisers must analyze supply and demand for each platform to estimate recoveries.
 Lenders should be aware modified chassis have limited value in a liquidation scenario.

 financing assumptions are important: Apart from towables, most manufacturers are typically not making vehicles to stock; rather, they are manufacturing based on independent dealers’ orders.
 Because of this, units would continue to sell through this channel in a liquidation.
 Dealers typically purchase units with floor plan financing, which is a revolving line of credit against a specific piece of collateral, such as an RV.
 According to the Commercial Finance Association, this means a distributor or dealer accepts merchandise shipment from a manufacturer by borrowing funds with repayment terms linked to the merchandise sale, or according to a schedule.